 I came across this situation a couple of times, where the client was complaining about Outlook.exe process continuing to remain in the Task Manager, even after closing the program.
-Each scenario was different, but I managed fix ita couple of times.
-In this article I’ll share those possible fixes.
+Each scenario was different, but I managed to fix it a couple of times.
+In this article, I’ll share those possible fixes.

 Outlook.exe remains in memory